sarusso/Timeseria/README.md

 [![Tests status](https://github.com/sarusso/timeseria/actions/workflows/ci.yml/badge.svg)](https://github.com/sarusso/Timeseria/actions) [![Licence Apache 2](https://img.shields.io/github/license/sarusso/Timeseria)](https://github.com/sarusso/Timeseria/blob/main/LICENSE) [![Semver 2.0.0](https://img.shields.io/badge/semver-v2.0.0-blue)](https://semver.org/spec/v2.0.0.html)

-Timeseria is an object-oriented time series processing library which aims at making it easy to manipulate time series data and to build statistical and machine learning models on top of it.
+Timeseria is an object-oriented time series processing library implemented in Python, which aims at making it easier to manipulate time series data and to build statistical and machine learning models on top of it.

 Unlike common numerical and data analysis frameworks, Timeseria does not make use of low level data structures as arrays and matrices to represent time series data.
-Instead, it builds up from well defined and reusable logical units (objects) which can be easily combined together in order to ensure an high level of consistency.
+Instead, it builds up from well defined and reusable logical units (objects), which can be easily combined together in order to ensure an high level of consistency.

-Thanks to this approach, Timeseria can address by design several issues often left as an implementation detail but that can actually cause significant challenges - as handling data losses, non-uniform sampling rates, differences between aggregated data and punctual observations, time zones, DST changes, and so on.
+Thanks to this approach, Timeseria can address by design several non-trivial issues which are often underestimated, such as handling data losses, non-uniform sampling rates, differences between aggregated data and punctual observations, time zones, daylight saving times, and more.

-Timeseria  comes with a built-in set of common operations (such as resampling, aggregations, moving averages, derivatives etc.) as well as extensible models for reconstruction, forecasting and anomaly detection, and it integrates a powerful plotting engine capable of handling even millions of data points.
+Timeseria comes with a comprehensive set of base data structures, data transformations for resampling and aggregation, common data manipulation operations, and extensible models for data reconstruction, forecasting and anomaly detection.
+It also integrates a fully featured, interactive plotting engine capable of handling even millions of data points.

 ![Time series plot](docs/altogether.png?raw=true "Timeseria at work")